 I am also working on a book, trying to articulate some of what I have learned from being immersed in other people’s conflicts for three decades.
 A stocking-filler, surely?

-Ranked by Who’s Who Legal as Mediator of the Year 2019, Bill Marsh is one of Europe’s leading commercial mediators.
+Twice ranked by WWL as Mediator of the Year (2019 and 2014), Bill Marsh is one of Europe’s leading commercial mediators.
 Practising full-time for nearly 30 years, he has mediated in almost every area of law and business.
 He mediates in the UK and internationally and has worked with parties from over 50 countries.

-He is a distinguished fellow of the International Academy of Mediators, advisory board member of the UK Parliament’s all-party parliamentary group on conflict issues and former executive director of CEDR.
+He is a distinguished fellow of the International Academy of Mediators, and former executive director of CEDR.